FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 -   A list of enumerations (e.g. `barn`) - these can be readily expanded by the receiving application when held within defined `@vocab` elements.

-Furthermore an additional section in this context file called the `@graph`.
-This enables the JSON-LD @context to make additional statements about the graph of linked data itself For example, the generated `@graph` elements are show a human readable description of the attribute in English.
-This could be further expanded to indicate in which entities each attribute is used, whether a entity definition is a subclass of a base definition (e.g. `TemperatureSensor` extends `Device`) and so on.
+Furthermore, an additional section in this context file called the `@graph`.
+This enables the JSON-LD @context to make additional statements about the graph of linked data itself For example, the generated `@graph` elements are show a human-readable description of the attribute in English.
+This could be further expanded to indicate in which entities each attribute is used, whether an entity definition is a subclass of a base definition (e.g. `TemperatureSensor` extends `Device`) and so on.

 Further information about `@graph` can be found in the section on [Named Graphs](https://w3c.github.io/json-ld-syntax/#named-graphs).